 In addition, the IDF is boosting its defensive measures to counter potential Hezbollah raids.
 A high-ranking officer said that the army is preparing “surprises” for enemy forces who plan to strike inside Israel.

-In recent months, the IDF unveiled powerful weapons that will be used against Hezbollah.
-Israel’s defense industries developed a laser-guided, high-precision mortar for hitting key targets in crowded urban areas.
+Israel’s defense industries also developed powerful weapons that will be used in a war against Hezbollah.
+This includes a laser-guided, high-precision mortar for hitting key targets in crowded urban areas.
 The land army also upgraded its most lethal weapon, a cluster rocket that can cause massive damage across a wide area.
-The powerful rocket was designed for use in the next war against Hezbollah.
+The powerful rocket was specifically designed to counter Hezbollah forces.

-This year, the army revealed that it built a state-of-the-art simulator used by forces to accurately replicate real-life combat scenarios in Lebanon.
-Last year, the IDF built a unique war training zone near the Lebanon border to prepare combat units for fighting Hezbollah forces.
+In addition, the IDF built a state-of-the-art simulator used by troops to accurately replicate real-life combat scenarios in Lebanon.
+Earlier, the army built a unique war training zone near the Lebanon border to prepare combat units for fighting Hezbollah forces.